 Semester / Trimester

-Sciences, Technology, Engineering & Mathematics (STEM) -National University of Ireland, Galway
+Sciences, Technology & Engineering -National University of Ireland, Galway

-The Sciences, Technology, Engineering, & Mathematics (STEM) program is offered through the National University of Ireland, Galway (NUI Galway).
-This program offers students a wide variety of courses in many fields of study, including Biochemistry, Microbiology, Chemistry, Physics, Earth & Ocean Sciences, Information Technology, Civil Engineering, Mechanical and Biomedical Engineering, and Electrical and Electronic Engineering, Mathematics.
+The Sciences, Technology & Engineering program is offered through the National University of Ireland, Galway (NUI Galway).
+This program offers students a wide variety of courses in many fields of study, including Biochemistry, Microbiology, Chemistry, Physics, Earth & Ocean Sciences, Information Technology, Civil Engineering, Mechanical and Biomedical Engineering, and Electrical and Electronic Engineering, Applied Mathematics.
 Popular subject areas include Information Technology, Mechanical Engineering, and Physics.
 Of particular note is NUI Galway's ALIVE volunteer program.

-While students in this program take a majority of their courses from the Sciences, Technology, Engineering, & Mathematics (STEM) program, they may also select 1 or 2 courses from the Liberal Arts, Business & Irish Studies program at no additional charge.
+While students in this program take a majority of their courses from the Sciences, Technology & Engineering program, they may also select 1 or 2 courses from the Liberal Arts, Business & Irish Studies program at no additional charge.

 Courses are taught by NUI Galway faculty and ISA students enroll directly with local and international students.
 All courses are taught in English.

 Students must have a minimum grade point average of 3.00.

 There is no language prerequisite for this program.

 Students must have completed the second semester of their first year at a 4-year university at time of application.
 Some exceptions may apply, please contact the Program Manager for more information.